Free startup ideas.Browse

 From pattern to candidate

-1. 01Who is the buyer, by job title?If you can't name the title, you don't know the buyer.
+If you can't name the exact title, you don't know the buyer.
+Avoid selling to generic groups like “companies”.

-2. 02What do they pay for the worse version today?
-A spreadsheet, a freelancer, a competitor, a Zapier chain.
-Name it and the price.
+A manual spreadsheet, a freelancer, a competitor, a fragile Zapier chain.
+Name it and identify its price.

 Where the frameworks fit

-These patterns pair naturally with two of the canonical frameworks.
-The held-together Zapier chain and the shared spreadsheet workflow are exactly what Camille Fournier's framework calls boring pain.
-The vertical-version-of-a-horizontal-tool pattern lines up cleanly with Pieter Levels' tribe-and-ship method because the vertical is the tribe.
+The held-together Zapier chain and the shared spreadsheet workflow represent exactly what Camille Fournier's framework calls boring pain.

-Pressure test 50+ variations of your seed
+Pressure test 25 ranked opportunities of your seed

 FAQ